ibexa/documentation-developer/docs/guide/quick_order/quick_order.md

 ## Storage time

-A quick order is stored as long as the session exists for anonymous users, and indefinitely for logged-in users.
+A quick order is stored for the duration of the session for anonymous users, and indefinitely for logged-in users.

 ## Autosuggestions